ZacharyVarley/ebsdtorch/README.md

 PyTorch-only library for electron backscatter diffraction (EBSD)

+**Warning: This library is in early development and is not yet stable.**

 ## Installation

-To install EBSDTorch, first install PyTorch, then run this command in your terminal:
+First install PyTorch, then install via pip:

 ```bash
 pip install ebsdtorch
 ```

+## Documentation

+Documentation is coming soon...

 ## Features (and TODOs)